Ale5/js-Calculator/README.md

 There is a lot of simple functions that make the calculator work efficiently and beeing a user friendly:

-<br>Font size changing depending on how much symbols is on the screen.
+Font size changing depending on how much symbols is on the screen.
 <br>Alert when you write a second point
 <br>Dividing by zero
 <br>Pressing an operator after operator